kelvinuduma/kelvinuduma.github.io/README.md

 # Hi there, I'm Kelvin Uduma! 👋

-I am an **IT Manager and Technical Executive Assistant** at **Jetense Consultants Limited**, bridging the gap between IT infrastructure and maritime operations.
+I am the **IT Manager and Technical Executive Assistant** at **Jetense Consultants**, bridging the gap between IT infrastructure and maritime operations.
 I am passionate about Cybersecurity compliance, IT governance, and data analysis.

 Currently, I am also an **MSc Candidate in Plant Breeding and Genetics**, using data science to analyze agricultural traits.

 ---

 ### 🔭 **What I'm Working On**